axelpale/yamdog/API.md

 ## yadog.decorators

 The default docs output is a bit dull.
-With decorators you can style the markdown in various ways.
+With decorators you can style the document in various ways.
+You can also create your own custom decorators.
+Each decorator is a function that maps an array of parsed doc blocks to a new array of decorated doc blocks.

 <a name="yadogdecoratorsboldKeywords"></a>
 ## yadog.decorators.boldKeywords